FoRTE-Research/afl/cluster_eval/README.md

 ```

 #### Download and build AFL: https://github.com/FoRTE-Research/afl
-* Follow the provided build instructions
+* Follow the provided build instructions for AFL and Qemu

 ```
 export PATH=$PATH:/path/to/afl